Everyone can have new life now.

 By what right (justification) can someone simply get off the train headed for hell and get on the train headed for heaven?
 Because Jesus Christ offers a fully paid ticket, purchased by his death on the cross.

-GRACE: WE DONʼT DESERVE IT
+GRACE: WE DONʼT DESERVE It

 We didn’t have to pay for the Track 2 ticket with our own money or works.
 It was a free gift from God, more than we deserve.